Rawan19/CS50x-Psets-solutions/Rawan19-cs50-2017-x-pset8/readme.txt

+* A "mashup" is a web app that combines data or functionality from multiple sources.
+In this here mashup, you’ll combine data from Google News with functionality from Google Maps! *

 Readme for GeoNames Postal Code files :

 allCountries.zip: all countries, for the UK only the outwards codes, the UK total codes are in GB_full.csv.zip GB_full.csv.zip the full codes for the UK, ca 1.7 mio rows